Certora/Documentation/docs/user-guide/map/iterable.md

 ![](ghost_fail.png)

-This is, unsurprising.
+This is unsurprising.
 There is nothing in the spec that links the value of the ghost to its Solidity counterpart.
 To make that link, we write _hooks_.
 Hooks allow us to instrument the verified code, that is, to wrap a bytecode operation with our own code, defined in the spec file.